Cruising the Gulf & Atlantic ICWs - day markers and signs will mark the channel and point the way for an amazing adventure along a

 difficult if not impossible to do - but it is - as long as you plan your voyage and always plan ahead for your escape from on coming or passing traffic.

 |© 1993 - 2020 captainjohn.org

 |The Waccamaw River is one of the most beautiful sections of the Atlantic ICW

 |Mile Hammock Bay - a popular anchorage for Loopers, Snowbirds & the US Marines!

-and junction with the Okeechobee Waterway because sooner or later, every Looper will cross this intersection.
-You can, of course, begin your voyage
+junction with the Okeechobee Waterway because sooner or later, every Looper will cross this intersection.
+You can, of course, begin your voyage at

-direct ‘Looper Favorite’ destinations in the Chesapeake.
-Ending at the C&D Canal, you will then cruise 17-miles on the C&D canal and 55-miles out
+‘Looper Favorite’ destinations in the Chesapeake.
+Ending at the C&D Canal, you will then cruise 17-miles on the C&D canal and 55-miles out the

-the Delaware river to Cape May.
-From Cape May, it is 117-miles on the New Jersey Intracoastal Waterway to Manasquan Inlet where you will go
+Delaware river to Cape May.
+From Cape May, it is 117-miles on the New Jersey Intracoastal Waterway to Manasquan Inlet where you will go outside

-outside 46-miles into NY Harbor to the Hudson River.
-The Hudson river is 134-miles to the entrance of the New York State Canal System and
+46-miles into NY Harbor to the Hudson River.
+The Hudson river is 134-miles to the entrance of the New York State Canal System and Waterford, NY.

 The official “NOAA Chart” statute mile distance from Ft.
 Pierce, FL to Waterford, NY is 1,563-miles.
 However, our route’s actual cruising distance is